wotography/DVR-timeline-version-manager/README.md

 - **Other**:
   - Improved log output: more detail and clearer messages for each operation, improved skipped-items logging, and a better final summary.
   - Bumped version number for simpler upgrade logic.
+  - Fixed: The window only closed by clicking the "Close" button.
+Now it also closes when using the window close x.
 ### v0.1.12 (2025-08-31)
 - **New Features**:
   - Added version format adjustment in rename mode: Automatically converts existing version formats to match the selected version format dropdown without changing the version number